electric-sql/electric/website/docs/guides/troubleshooting.md

 Electric creates a durable replication slot in Postgres to prevent data loss during downtime.

 During normal execution, Electric consumes the WAL file and keeps advancing `confirmed_flush_lsn`.
-However, if Electric is disconnected, the WAL file accumulates the changes that haven't be delivered to Electric.
+However, if Electric is disconnected, the WAL file accumulates the changes that haven't been delivered to Electric.

 ##### Solution &mdash; Remove replication slot after Electric is gone